Vis (island): Administration

-Vis town and Komiža are seats of separate administrative municipalities which cover the entire island and nearby islets, which are both part of Split-Dalmatia County.
+Vis and Komiža are seats of separate administrative municipalities which cover the entire island and nearby islets, which are both part of Split-Dalmatia County.

 Economy

 The island's main industries are agriculture (mainly viticulture), fishing, fish processing, and tourism.

 Around 20% of the island's arable land is covered with vineyards.
 Autochthonous vine species cultivated on the island are Plavac Mali, Kurteloška, and Vugava.
+Vugava is autochthonous variety of wine of island Vis.

 The sea around Vis is rich with fish, especially blue fish (sardine, mackerel and anchovy).
 Komiža fishermen of the 16th century developed their own type of fishing boat, the falkuša, which was used until the second half of the 20th century because of its excellent features.

 Access

-Vis is accessed only by ferry boat.
-Jadrolinija services the island using mainly the car ferry Petar Hektorović.
-There is also high speed passenger catamaran service provided by Jadrolinija.
+Vis is accessed only by boat from Split.
+Jadrolinija services the island using mainly the ro-ro ferry MT Petar Hektorović, with a scheduled voyage time of 2 hours and 20 minutes.
+There is also a high-speed passenger catamaran service Split–Milna–Hvar–Vis provided by Jadrolinija which takes 1 hour and 30 minutes.
+During the summer season (from 31 May – 29 September), the ferry and high-speed catamaran prices are higher.

+There used to be direct ship lines to Italy during summer season.
+In 2010 Termoli Jet started Termoli-Vis-Split line, taking 3h30' to reach Vis from Italian city of Termoli.
+In 2015, Blue Line ran the now cancelled night ferry service Ancona-Vis.

+In 2016, now-defunct European Coastal Airlines tried establishing seaplane passenger service Split-Vis, which took some 15 minutes.